 Message queues provide an asynchronous communications mechanism in which the sender and the receiver of a message do not contact each other, nor do they need to communicate with the message queue at the same time.
 When a sender places a message onto a queue, it is stored until the recipient receives them.

-In Magento Commerce, the Message Queue Framework (MQF) is a fully-functional system that allows a module to publish messages to queues.
+In Adobe Commerce, the Message Queue Framework (MQF) is a fully-functional system that allows a module to publish messages to queues.
 It also creates consumers to receive them asynchronously.
 The MQF primarily uses RabbitMQ as the messaging broker, which provides a scalable platform for sending and receiving messages.
 It also includes a mechanism for storing undelivered messages.
 RabbitMQ is based on the Advanced Message Queuing Protocol (AMQP) 0.9.1 specification.

 A basic message queue system can also be set up without using RabbitMQ.
 In this system, a MySQL adapter stores messages in the database.
 Three database tables (